HladkyiIvan/BayesClassifiers/README.md

-# Bayes Classifier
+# Bayes Classifiers
-Implementation of Bayes Classifier variations from scratch
+Implementation of Bayes Classifiers variations from scratch